armory-library

 This tutorial will walk you through the pieces needed to build and execute an Armory evaluation.
 In the process, we’ll look at the basic concepts of adversarial evaluation and how Armory provides components needed to effect them.

-The basic dataflow of Armory-library is shown in this diagram:
+The basic dataflow of Armory-library is shown in the diagram below.

 armory-library block diagram

-Where the Model and Dataset are the inputs under evaluation and the Attack is an adversarial perturbation applied to the Dataset.
+The Model and Dataset are the inputs under evaluation, and the Attack is an adversarial perturbation applied to the Dataset.
 Typically, the Model and Dataset will be provided by the armory-library user and the Attack will be drawn from armory-library or the IBM Adversarial Robustness Toolbox (ART).
-In this tutorial we will not deal with the green defense boxes or the pink generated adversarial dataset box.
+In this tutorial we will not deal with the green defense boxes or the pink generated adversarial dataset.

 Dataset